YINI-lang/YINI-spec/YINI-Specification.md

 ### 3.1.
 General Syntax Rules
 YINI files consist of a series of **sections, members** (key-value pairs), and optional **comments**.
 The following rules define the basic structure of a valid YINI file:

+#### Whitespace

-**Whitespace:** Whitespace (spaces and newlines) is used to separate elements in the file.
+Whitespace (spaces and newlines) is used to separate elements in the file.
 Tabs do not contribute to the logical structure.
 In section headers, whitespace between the marker and the section name is optional in repeated/basic form, but required in numeric shorthand form (to make it clear where the marker ends and where the name starts).
 Other than this tabs are totally ignored, though tabs or multiple spaces may be used to make it clearer for humans to read.

 Exactly which control characters see more in section 3.2, "Whitespace and Indentation".

+#### Sections

-**Sections:** YINI files support sections, which group related members.
+YINI files support sections, which group related members.
 A section begins with a section header, marked by one of the allowed section markers (commonly `^`) or by a numeric shorthand form.
 In the repeated/basic form, whitespace between the marker and the section name is optional.
 In the numeric shorthand form, at least one space or tab is required after the number.

 **Example of a section:**
 ```yini